The Last Run: Critical response

 The Last Run was poorly received by critics, and most of them lamented the replacement of Huston with Fleischer.
 Roger Ebert, writing for the Chicago Sun-Times, commented that "with Huston directing Alan Sharp's interesting screenplay, the movie would still have had the good stuff, I think, and would have avoided the embarrassing collapses of tone that wreck this version."

 Roger Greenspun, reviewing the film for The New York Times, stated that Fleischer "a veteran of more than 20 years in the business...seems not yet to have mastered the reaction shot; and his automobile chase sequences, for all the billowing dust and squealing tires, seem to move at 30 miles an hour."

 Toni Mastroianni, reviewing the film for the Cleveland Press, faulted Scott’s performance as the main stumbling block: "The problem with Scott at the moment is to find a movie as big as he is.
 The role is right for him and maybe he should play a real Hemingway part instead of an imitation one."

 The Los Angeles Times called it "a satisfying film".

-Huston said the picture "had nothing to recommend it."
-On Rotten Tomatoes, the film has an aggregated score of 50% based on 3 positive and 3 negative reviews.
+John Huston said of the finished film, that it "had nothing to recommend it."

+On Rotten Tomatoes, the film has an aggregated score of 57% based on 4 positive and 3 negative reviews.